mlin2024/Doodl.e/README.md

    * User can log in to their account
 * Sign Up Screen
    * User can sign up for an account
+* Home Screen
+   * User can choose to view past data, future data, or climate news
 * Data Screen
    * User can view global warming data in chart form
    * User can view global warming data in graph form
-   * User can use a toggle button to toggle between data views
+   * User can use tabs to toggle between data views
    * User can use a dropdown menu to choose the variables and ranges displayed
    * User can use a dropdown menu to choose what location (including their own location) to view data from
 * News Screen